Spencer Ackerman: The Guardian

+In 2007, Ackerman wrote a freelance opinion piece in the Comment is free column for British newspaper The Guardian, wherein he compared then U.S. president George W. Bush to the satirical character of Alan Patridge, played by British comedian Steve Coogan.
+The article garnered the attention of British comedian and satirist Armando Iannucci, co-creator of the Alan Partridge character, who contacted Ackerman to work as a political consultant on his film In The Loop, which lampoons the British-U.S. special relationship during the Iraq War.
+Ackerman provided input and observations regarding the accuracy of the U.S. characters to the sentiments and characterisation of staffers employed in at the time.
+More directly, a scene in which characters attend a show at the D.C. nightclub venue the Black Cat, was based on a The Gaslight Anthem show that Ackerman brought Iannucci to at the same venue.

 In June 2013, Ackerman joined The Guardian as a national security editor, initially at their Washington bureau before relocating back to New York.
-During his onboarding process, Ackerman's job orientation functioned as cover for a briefing on the 2013 Global surveillance disclosures, which the publication had just received from Edward Snowden.
+During his onboarding process, Ackerman's job orientation functioned as cover for a briefing on the 2013 global surveillance disclosures, which the publication had just received from Edward Snowden.
 He contributed to several stories on the NSA’s surveillance programs based on these leaks, leading to The Guardian winning the 2014 Pulitzer Prize for Public Service.
 Ackerman and colleagues also shared the Investigative Reporters and Editors medal for investigative journalisml and the 2014 Scripps Howard Foundation Roy W. Howard Award for Public Service Reporting.

-Alongside his colleague Zach Stafford, Ackerman was a 2016 finalist for the Online New Association's Online Journalism Awards for their reporting on a previously little-known detention facility run by the Chicago Police known as Homan Square.
+Alongside his colleague Zach Stafford, Ackerman was a 2016 finalist for the Online News Association's Online Journalism Awards for their reporting on a previously little-known detention facility run by the Chicago Police known as Homan Square.
 The investigation began when Ackerman profiled the U.S. military's employment of Richard Zuley, a Chicago Police investigator, to develop interrogation techniques on detainees at the Guantanamo Bay detention camp.
-A source mentioned the Chicago Police operated a facility resembling a black site.
+A source said that the Chicago Police operated a facility resembling a black site.
 Ackerman uncovered the facility and revealed that interrogators engaged in beating, rape, excessive shackling, deprived arrestees access to counsel for extended periods, and turned attorneys away from the facility.

-Starting in 2015, Ackerman attached a statement to his email signature, warning that unilateral declarations of anonymity from potential sources would not be honored.
+Beginning in 2015, Ackerman attached a statement to his email signature, warning that unilateral declarations of anonymity from potential sources would not be honored.
 In an interview with CNN's Brian Stelter on Reliable Sources, Ackerman explained that a reporter should only grant anonymity following a discussion with the source regarding the reasons for anonymity.